bcobo/SIRENA/doc/SIRENAfunctions.rst

     .. cpp:member:: char addCOVAR

-        Add or not pre-calculated values in the library file related to COVAR reconstruction method (yes/no)
+        Add or not pre-calculated values in the library file related to COVAR reconstruction method in the library file (yes/no)

      .. cpp:member:: char addINTCOVAR

-        Add or not pre-calculated values in the library file related to INTCOVAR reconstruction method (yes/no)
+        Add or not pre-calculated values in the library file related to INTCOVAR reconstruction method in the library file (yes/no)

     .. cpp:member:: char addOFWN

-        Add or not pre-calculated values in the library file related to Optimal Filtering by using Weight Noise matrix (yes/no)
+        Add or not pre-calculated values in the library file related to Optimal Filtering by using Weight Noise matrix  in the library file (yes/no)

     .. cpp:member:: int largeFilter